M-o-a-T/owslave/HOWTO.md

 The debugger macros from `debug.h` will send their data to the UART.
 Only do this if you connect a serial terminal to your ATmega.
-Do not do this if you debug the UART.
+Do not use this when debugging UART itself.

 ### `console_debug`

 The debugger macros from `debug.h` will send their data to the 1wire console buffer.
-Careful when debugging 1wire itself.
+Do not use this when debugging 1wire itself.

 ### `console_write`